nosthrillz/frontend-mentor-calculator/README.md

-# Frontend Mentor - REST Countries API with color theme switcher solution
+# Frontend Mentor - Multi-themed Calculator

 This is a solution to the [Calculator app](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.